kubernetes/dashboard/README.md

 For more information about our Helm chart visit [ArtifactHub](https://artifacthub.io/packages/helm/k8s-dashboard/kubernetes-dashboard).

-## Access

-You can access the Dashboard as described in the instructions that can be found in the [access guide](docs/user/accessing-dashboard/README.md).

-## Create An Authentication Token (RBAC)
-To find out how to create sample user and log in follow [Creating sample user](docs/user/access-control/creating-sample-user.md) guide.

 ## Documentation

-Dashboard documentation can be found on [docs](docs/README.md) directory which contains:
+Dashboard documentation can be found in the [docs](docs/README.md) directory which contains:

 * [Common](docs/common/README.md): Entry-level overview.
-* [User Guide](docs/user/README.md): [Accessing Dashboard](docs/user/accessing-dashboard/README.md) and more for users.
+* [User Guide](docs/user/README.md): Helpful information for users.
+* [How to access Dashboard](docs/user/accessing-dashboard/README.md) - Everything you need to know to get access to you Kubernetes Dashboard instance after installation.
+* [Access Control](docs/user/access-control/README.md): Find out how to control access to your Kubernetes Dashboard and [create sample user](docs/user/access-control/creating-sample-user.md) that can be used to log in.
 * [Developer Guide](DEVELOPMENT.md): Important information for contributors that would like to test, run and work on Dashboard locally.

 ## Community, discussion, contribution, and support